This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Unfortunately opening an e-bike shop requires a substantial initial investment and you will need to choose your location wisely.
 These businesses tend to thrive in larger towns and cities, where people are looking for a viable alternative to public transport or cars for commuting.

-The good news is, the electric bike industry is continuing to grow at a steady rate and this growth is predicted to continue well into the 2020’s.
+The good news is, the electric bike industry is continuing to grow at a steady rate and this growth is predicted to continue beyond 2025.
 Another point to consider is that in the early days, e-bikes were very much the preserve of the elderly cyclist, but now we are seeing a trend where more and more young people are purchasing e-bikes, particularly in the electric mountain bike sector.

 If you already own a bike shop but haven’t started to stock a range of e-bikes, you need to do it now.
 You already have a shop and well established business.
 New e-bike sales are increasing year on year and it is predicted that e-bike sales will eventually overtake conventional bicycle sales.

-If you are looking for a long-term and sustainable business idea.
-The Electric bike industry has a bright future.
+If you are looking for a long-term and sustainable business idea, the electric bike industry has many – the only limits are your imagination!